 Other developments in textile design sprang from new ways of using more traditional sources of inspiration, such as botanical form.
 The 'Contemporary' style often used organic material as inspiration for its bold abstract patterns.
 Designers like Jacqueline Groag and Lucienne Day created imaginative and original patterns with new energy.
 Textile manufacturers were initially sceptical of these experimental designs, but they became hugely popular with the public.
 Increasing demand was met by a supply of fabrics at a wide range of prices, including new textiles such as rayon.
-This was a man-made fibre and cheaper than natural fibres like cotton or silk.
+Rayon is a semi-synthetic fibre and cheaper than natural fibres like cotton or silk.

 Lucienne Day's famous Calyx – which debuted at the Festival of Britain and became one of her most successful designs – was a bold, non-representational botanical pattern, unlike many of the traditional flower prints of the day.
 Similarly, Perpetua (1953) comprised various plant forms, linked by thin stem-like lines that spread across the fabric as if growing spontaneously.

 Groag was influenced by her love of the Viennese Secessionists, an art movement formed in 1897 by a group of Austrian artists, including Josef Hoffmann and Gustav Klimt.
 Contemporary developments in fine art were incorporated into the new textile patterns – a result of both designers' artistic literacy and manufacturers' drive to reinvigorate the industry.
-Designers drew on the work of favoured artists for inspiration: the spirit of the hanging mobiles of Alexander Calder is evident in many memorable 1950s patterns.
+Designers drew on the work of favoured artists for inspiration: the spirit of the hanging mobiles of American artist Alexander Calder is evident in many memorable 1950s patterns.

-By the mid-1970s, the surge of design confidence ignited in the post-war years and nurtured by a buoyant industry was finally running out of steam.
-The new realities of the global financial crisis and political uncertainty had a huge effect on manufacturers who became less willing to take risks with new designs.
+While such designs reflected a growing interest in science fiction and modernity, there was also a trend from the mid-1960s for reworking traditional patterns.
+The use of florals, both as all-over design or stylised historical motifs, evidently satisfied consumer nostalgia for previous traditions.
+By the mid-1970s, the surge of design confidence ignited in the post-war years, which had been nurtured by a buoyant industry, finally began to run out of steam.
+The new realities of a financial downturn and political uncertainty had a huge effect on manufacturers who became less willing to take risks with new designs.
 This uncertainty was reflected in the many diverging patterns in this decade: nostalgic florals, psychedelia and re-worked classical motifs all co-existed, and at times were combined into one design.
-As always, the concerns and aspirations of society were mirrored in the creation and supply of design.
+As always, the concerns and aspirations of society were mirrored in the creation of and marketplace for design.